Pat Moran: Cincinnati Reds' manager

 Moran was not unemployed for long, however.
 Cincinnati Reds manager Christy Mathewson, the former pitching great, had been stricken with tuberculosis from exposure to poison gas during military maneuvers.
 When it was apparent that Mathewson was too sick to return for the 1919 season, Moran was named his successor.
 The Reds had finished third, 15 1/2 games behind, in 1918.
 Under Moran, they won 96 of 140 games in an abbreviated 1919 schedule to take the flag by nine games.
-They then defeated the Chicago White Sox in the 1919 World Series five games to three to win Cincinnati's first undisputed world championship, although it would later be marred by the Black Sox scandal.
+They then defeated the Chicago White Sox in the 1919 World Series five games to three, to win Cincinnati's first undisputed world championship.

-This should have been Moran's crowning accomplishment.
-But when it was charged that seven key members of the White Sox had conspired with gamblers to "throw" the series—the infamous Black Sox Scandal—the Reds' achievement was somehow tarnished.
-(The seven White Sox players were acquitted in a controversial 1920 trial but were nonetheless expelled from baseball.)
+This should have been Moran's crowning accomplishment, but it would later be marred by the Black Sox scandal.
+In 1920, it was charged that eight key members of the White Sox had conspired with gamblers to "throw" the series.
+The players were acquitted in a controversial 1921 trial but were nonetheless expelled from baseball.
 In the wake of the scandal, Moran, his players and many baseball experts furiously asserted that Cincinnati would have won the series under any circumstances.

 Moran remained at the helm in Cincinnati during the early 1920s.
 Apart from a poor 1921 campaign, the Reds fielded contending ballclubs but did not return to the World Series.
 The club finished second in both 1922 and 1923.
 While spending the winter of 1923–24 at his Fitchburg home, Moran was taken ill.
 He was able to report to the Reds' training camp in Orlando, Florida, but his condition worsened and he died there at the age of 48.
 The cause of death was listed as Bright's Disease, a kidney ailment, but some baseball historians ascribe Moran's fatal illness to alcoholism.

 Moran won 748 games and lost 586 (.561) as a National League manager over nine seasons, and he has the most wins for any manager in a nine season span.
 He won six and lost seven World Series games.
 The Hardball Times wrote that Moran "might be the most underrated manager in baseball history ... he managed only nine seasons before dying over 80 years ago.
 However, in that brief stretch Moran was clearly on pace for Cooperstown."